bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 ### Banner Ad

-An advertisement placed on a webpage which links to the advertiser's website.
+An advertisement placed on a webpage which links to the advertiser’s website.
 Banner ads can contain text, graphical images, animation, and sound.

 ### Bandwidth